authup/authup/packages/server/README.md

 ---

-Create a `server.config.js` file in the root directory with the following content, to customize the server:
+To overwrite the default (generated) config property values, create a `server.config.js` file in the root directory with the following content:

 ```typescript
 module.exports = {